Ee Peng Liang Scholarship Recipient is working towards a more caring society

 Determined to help others shape their lives and break out of the poverty cycle, Ms Wah started Bringing Love to Every Single Soul (BLESS), a non-profit that supports families living in rental flats.

-Shining Star Reads is a reading programme for children living in rental blocks.
+Shining Star Reads is a reading-to-kids programme for children living in rental blocks.
 Small Souls Blessing, on the other hand, is an online gifting portal where people can buy essentials, such as stationery and wheelchairs, for the less fortunate.

 Recalling the surreal moment, she said, “This award is an affirmation of the work my volunteers and I are doing in the rental communities.
 It’s also an affirmation that our beneficiaries matter to society.
 They are not forgotten.”